This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Heat the olive oil in a large pan over medium heat.
-Add the shallots and sauté until fragrant and just beginning to turn golden.
-Add the wine and simmer until it evaporates, 1 to 2 minutes.
+• While the pasta cooks, heat the olive oil in a large pan over medium heat.
+Add the shallots and sauté until fragrant and just beginning to turn golden, about 2 to 3 minutes.
+Deglaze with the wine and simmer until it evaporates, 1 to 2 minutes.

-• Add the tomatoes, tomato paste, oregano and crushed red pepper.
-Combine well and season to taste with salt and pepper.
+• Stir in the diced tomatoes, tomato paste, oregano and crushed red pepper.
+Combine well, simmer for 5 to 7 minutes, and season to taste with salt and pepper.

-• Add the mascarpone and stir until smooth and well blended.
-Remove from the heat and cover to keep warm.
+• Reduce the heat to low, and add the mascarpone.
+Stir until smooth and well blended.
+Remove from the heat.

 Like this recipe?
 Rate and comment below!